 In the Reporting Dashboard, why does the system say I haven’t gathered enough data to populate the Experiences and Expectations section?

 This is probably occurring because either you haven’t ‘linked’ your prior and post surveys in the Configure tab of your surveys, or because you haven’t selected the appropriate time category (pre/post) for your surveys.
 Again, this can be found in your Configure tab.
 Just to confirm, the Self Pre-Event Survey should be recorded as ‘pre-event’; the Self and Peer Post Event Survey should be recorded as ‘post-event’; the Public Survey should be recorded as ‘standard’.
-If you’re uncertain, don’t forget to refer back to your Mandatory Evaluation Template in your account, which is all set up to be an exact replica of what you need to do in order to design a ‘complete’ evaluation for Arts Council.

 I am having problems with the platform in Internet Explorer… Why is this?